logo elektroda

 • Good morning.

 My first project.
-Some time ago I wanted to repair an old radio from my father-in-law as a gift for my wife, but I didn't want to burn it down extra.
+Some time ago I wanted to repair an old radio from my father-in-law as a gift for my wife, but I didn't want to burn it out extra.
 So I came up with a bulb tester.
 It was supposed to be as simple as possible, but somehow I got worked up and added a few extra components.
 I plan to add one more - an ammeter on the output.
 The whole layout, as well as the design with the case printing, realised by me.

 Key information about the design: